Summer Vacation Tips

 - Never leave with someone you just met.
 Attend large parties with friends and plan to leave with the same friends.

 - Do not leave your drink unattended.

-- Keep your cell phone battery charged and with you at all times.
+- Keep your cell phone with you at all times.
 Don’t leave it in a bag or jacket.

-- Keep cash on hand in case you need to call a cab.
+- Keep cash on hand in case you need to take a cab.

-Sun, Sand & Surf Tips Nothing can ruin a week in the sun as much as sunburn!
-Even if you have been tanning, the sun in southern climates is HOT and INTENSE.
+Nothing can ruin a week in the sun as much as sunburn!
+Even if you have been tanning, the sun in many vacation destinations is HOT and INTENSE.
 Prevention is key here, so follow these tips:

 - Avoid sun exposure during the hottest hours of the sun's rays.

 - Avoid over exposure - limit your time in the sun.